Becoming an Antiracist Educator Series

 VCU Scholl of Education students, faculty/staff - FREE VCU students - $25 VCU faculty/staff - $250

 All other registrants affiliated with institutions of higher education - $500

 Download the Becoming an Antiracist Educator - Higher Ed Series flyer.

 About the Series

-The Office of Strategic Engagement is pleased to present the Becoming an Antiracist Educator series.
-This dynamic professional learning opportunity will intentionally develop skills to engage in practices to dismantle systems that perpetuate racial inequities.
+The Office of Strategic Engagement launced the Becoming an Antiracist Educator series in Fall of 2020.
+This dynamic professional learning opportunity is designed to intentionally develop skills to engage in practices to dismantle systems that perpetuate racial inequities.